 Laptops – they are designed to travel with you everywhere you go.
 If you do routine monthly (sometime weekly) maintenance on them, you might help yourself out by avoiding costly (either financially or time) mishaps.
 The more you take care of your laptop, the longer it will last and you will prevent downtime due to computer problems.
 There isn’t a lot of maintenance you can do on your laptop, but the few things you can do will help in the long run.

 - Clean your hard drive – Over the course of a month, it is easy for the laptop to accumulate a lot of unnecessary files on the hard drive.
-Take the time once a month to back up your files on an external drive and delete the junk on the hard drive.
+Take the time once a month to back up your files on an external drive or to a Cloud-Based Service and delete the junk on the hard drive.
 Additionally, if you download programs on a regular basis to try new things or to have access to new programs for projects, properly uninstall those programs when they are no longer needed.
 A cleaner hard drive is a smoother running hard drive.

 - Defrag your hard drive – when you defrag (defragment) your hard drive, it takes files and organizes them in a better fashion so the laptop can read and write to the files quickly.
 If your laptop is really new or been updated with a SSD (Solid State Drive), you don’t need to do this maintenance.